masaki925/cv/en/readme.md

 |April 2019 - Present (3+ years)|
 |Tokyo, JP|

-Developed & managed data products for E-learning platform ([Study Sapuri (Google translated)](http://translate.google.com/translate?langpair=ja%7Cen&hl=en&u=https://brand.studysapuri.jp/)):
+Developed & maintained data products for E-learning platform ([Study Sapuri (Google translated)](http://translate.google.com/translate?langpair=ja%7Cen&hl=en&u=https://brand.studysapuri.jp/)):

 - Search
-  - With SpeechToText API, make the index of 100K+ vidoes on Elastic Search using Airflow pipeline, and make it available through Python API to main platform built with Rails.
+  - With SpeechToText API, make the index of teacher speeches from 100K+ vidoes on Elastic Search using Airflow pipeline, and make it available through Python API to main platform built with Rails.
+  - Designed & implemented the logging system such as tracking process, format, versioning, session management, A/B test platform, and tuned the weight of each field on the index
 - Recommendation
   - With Popularity calculation, learning log analytics, and Collaborative Filtering to generate recommendation on GCP, and make it available through Python API to main platform built with Rails.
+  - To support the continuous enhancement, designed and built the workflow of Data Scientist and Data engineer on Vertex AI, and CF recommendation improved 5 times the KPI
 - ML App PoC
   - A product to shorten assessment exam by prediction based students answering logs.
+  - To accelerate the Data Scientist and Planner's PDCA cycle, design & implement the MLOps platform and mock apps.

 **Awards**: